Killing of Kelvin Odunuyi

-On 9 March 2018, Kelvin Odunuyi – also known as Lampz and DipDat – was shot dead outside the Vue cinema in Wood Green, London.
+On 9 March 2018, Kelvin Odunuyi – also known as Lampz and DipDat – was shot dead outside the Vue cinema in Wood Green, London at approximately 12:30 am.

 Background and death

 Odunuyi was the son of Afishetu Oniru; his father ran a real estate business in Nigeria.
 He attended Fulneck School and Heartlands High School.

 Prior to his killing, Odunuyi appeared in several videos where he rapped about stabbing and shooting opponents.
 However, the Evening Standard noted that there were claims that he was not involved in a gang.

 Around 12:30 a.m. on 9 March 2018, a moped carrying two people drove near the Vue cinema in Wood Green.
 One of the occupants fired a gun at Odunuyi; he was declared dead at a hospital two hours later.
 An article in The Telegraph noted that the death was retaliation for the death of Kwabena "Kobi" Nelson, a former member of the Northumberland Park Killers.
 After Odunuyi's death, his DNA was found inside the car that crashed into Nelson's car.